outware/gradle-plugin-cerberus/README.md

 ## About

 Cerberus is a gradle plugin for extracting Jira issues from commit messages and sharing information on its respective Jenkins job and HockeyApp upload.
-It can generate release notes for use by HockeyApp, and produce Jira comments with Jenkins build and HockeyApp artefact information.

 Using all of Cerberus' features, you can use your commit history -
 ```